 Click on the images on the right for a closer view.

-The manifolds are of well-proven design, with thousands being installed in Combi boilers all over Europe and the UK.
-They are manufactured under strict quality controlled conditions, each and every manifold being fully tested for leakage and operation before being packed.
+These genuine plate heat exchangers are produced specifically for the boiler manufacturer Heatline.
+They are of a well-proven design, with hundreds of thousands being installed in combi boilers all over Europe.
+They are manufactured under strict quality controlled conditions, each and every plate being fully tested for leakage and dimensional accuracy before being packed.

 The plate heat exchangers used on the Heatline Compact S24 Silver boilers have the Heatline part number D001060234 and are identified by Ezypart with the reference PHE30.

 The plate heat exchanger is a key component within the overall function of the boiler, being utilised every time there is a demand for domestic hot water.
 One of the main advantages of these combination boilers is that they provide domestic hot water at mains pressure, eliminating the need for cold water tanks and shower booster pumps.
 The plate heat exchanger is the item that transfers heat from the primary water circuit in the boiler to the domestic water, achieving a controlled and comfortable level of tap water for use around the home.

 The plate heat comprises a stack of a number of rectangular stainless steel plates.
 Each plate is embossed with linear indentations according to a specially designed pattern that hold the plates apart by a specific distance.
 The subsequent gaps between the plates are used as water flow channels.
 All of the edges of all of the plates have folded lip so that water is prevented from spilling out of the edge of the stack of plates.
 The plates are brazed together at these folded edges creating a leak-free and pressure retaining stack.